tenzir/tenzir/rfc/002-fault-tolerance/README.md

 instances.

-Once a catalog learns about an addition or deletion of a partition, it will synchronize its internal state by updating the corresponding partition id list of the related table.
+Once a catalog learns about an addition or deletion of a partition, it will synchronize its internal state by updating the corresponding partition ID list of the related table.
 Sketches can be loaded from disk on demand, when they are needed for a lookup.